ng-girls/todo-list-tutorial/angular_kicks_in.md

 # Angular kicks in

 Let's look at the project and how Angular gets in the picture.
-All the relevant files at this stage on exist inside the `src` folder.
+All the relevant files at this stage exist inside the `src` folder.

 Open the file `index.html`.
 The content that is rendered in the browser's window is everything you see inside the `<body>` element.
 All you can see there now is another, non-HTML element: `<todo-root>`.
 This element is a actually an Angular Component, defined in the file `app/app.component.ts` with the class named **AppComponent**. \(We'll take a look at it in the next chapter\).